 ProctorU is open 24 hours a day, 7 days a week with the following exceptions: closed on Thanksgiving Day, December 24th-26th, and January 1st.

 - All exams will be accessed online.
-A computer with Internet access must be available at the testing site where the exam is proctored.
+A computer with Internet access must be available.
 Exams should not be taken on smartphones or tablets.

 - Wireless Internet connections are not recommended.